Zearin/textmate_wiki/Hidden-Settings.md

 Holding down command (⌘) while clicking the icon will reveal the file in Finder regardless of the above setting.

+# Expandable Links in File Browser

+If you want the file browser to show symbolic links as expandable items then run the following in a terminal:

+    defaults write com.macromates.TextMate.preview allowExpandingLinks -bool YES

 ## File Browser Source List Styling

 The file browser can use the “source list” style as seen in Finder’s sidebar: